ephpm/litewire/docs/architecture.md

 - **Leases/TTL** need a background reaper task
 - **Multi-version concurrency** -- etcd stores revision history, requiring a `revisions` table
 - **Linearizable reads** -- etcd guarantees these; SQLite WAL serializable isolation is actually stronger for single-node

-### Hrana Protocol Frontend

-litewire could accept libSQL's native Hrana protocol (HTTP and WebSocket) and execute against plain rusqlite -- no sqld needed.
-Apps using the Turso/libsql client SDK could point at litewire instead of sqld, getting a lighter-weight server that doesn't require the full sqld binary.

-This inverts the typical flow: instead of litewire talking to sqld, litewire *replaces* sqld for simple deployments that don't need replication.

 ### Redis RESP Protocol